lvps/389ds-server/README.md

 [Here](https://github.com/WEEE-Open/sso/tree/master/ca) you can find a script to generate self-signed certificates that have been repeatedly tested with 389DS.
 Or look into the `molecule` directory for an example certificate and key that is used for role testing.

+However, keep in mind that the script is provided as an example for **testing only**, it is not recommended for production use.

 389DS is restarted automatically when needed to apply configuration.
 Both LDAPS (port 636) and StartTLS (port 389) are enabled.

 If you get tired of having a secure connection, set `dirsrv_tls_enabled: false` but the certificate will stay in 389DS NSS database.
 It can be removed manually.

-Certificate rollover (replacing certificate and key with a new one, e.g. because old ones are expired) has been tested a few times and seems to work with self signed and Let's Encrypt certificates, but the process is still very complicated and full of hacks and workarounds.
+Certificate rollover (replacing certificate and key with a new one, e.g. because old ones are expired) seems to work with self signed and Let's Encrypt certificates, but the process is still very complicated and full of hacks and workarounds.
 If you want to use this in production, it is advisable that you read the relevant parts of [section 9.3 of the Administration Guide](https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/administration_guide/managing_the_nss_database_used_by_directory_server) and the comments in `tasks/configure_tls.yml` to understand what's happening and why.

 ### TLS with Let's Encrypt (or other ACME providers)